 We now mention eFigure 2 in the revised manuscript (P. XX, Lines XX-XX):

 Results from variations of the main model in the sensitivity analyses were robust to prior choices and inclusion of parish-level SES (eFigure 1).
+A map of average concentration of included pollutants (NOx, EC, PM2.5, CO, O3) across Denmark for a representative year (2000; middle of study period 1989-2013) is also available in eFigure 2.

 8) Discussion, page 14, lines 29-39: If BMI is not a confounder this is unnecessary to include.